sumanth1827/CTE-pong/README.md

 # CTE-pong
 A simple pong game made in unity.
-Just download the contents of this repository into your system and open it using unity.
+Just download the folder cte pong and open it using unity.